dsebastien/dsebastien/README.md

 I have also created two communities centered on PKM.
 One on [Slack](https://dsebastien.net/pkm-community) and the other on [Reddit](https://www.reddit.com/r/PersonalKnowledgeMgmt/).
 You can learn more about this [in the following article](https://dsebastien.net/blog/2021-11-12-personal-knowledge-management-community).

 Finally note that I also run [a dedicated Twitter account](https://twitter.com/PkmDaily) where I regularly share interesting links about this topic.

+#### Focused productivity
+I'm currently working on a zen productivity app called [focusd](https://focusd.app).

+#### Software Crafters community

+I have created an online community for Software Crafters.
+You can learn more about it here: https://dsebastien.net/blog/2021-08-25-software-crafters-community

+Here's the invite link if you're in a hurry: https://join.slack.com/t/softwarecrafterstalk/shared_invite/zt-umgx3v06-4rtJ20PXz867GTPzCk1zeQ

 #### Where to find me
 You can find me on: